-Currently all sStormwater from Cockatoo Island discharges discharged directly into the harbour and floor drainage from many of the buildings has-historically drained into the stormwater system.
-Originally, sSurface run-off from other potentially contaminated areas also entersed the stormwater system.
+Stormwater from Cockatoo Island discharged directly into the harbour and floor drainage from many of the buildings historically drained into the stormwater system.
+Originally, surface run-off from other potentially contaminated areas also entered the stormwater system.

-The Harbour Trust has been progressively sealing off, and/or cleaning It has been recommended that the existing drains, pits and pipes should be either sealed off or cleaned of contaminated sediments to prevent future discharge into the harbour.
-Where future activities such as boat building will would produce industrial wastewater, the surface water will need to be separated from other areas using bunds, and run-off from these areas will need to be treated separately in order to comply with NSW environmental requirements.
+The Harbour Trust has been progressively sealing off, and/or cleaning existing drains, pits and pipes of contaminated sediments to prevent discharge into the harbour.
+Where future activities such as boat building would produce industrial wastewater, the surface water will need to be separated from other areas using bunds, and run-off from these areas will need to be treated separately in order to comply with NSW environmental requirements.